zacanger/niddesa/text/generated-translations/cullaniddesa/18-sinhala-google.md

 [APZ 83.6] (# apz83.6) # apz83.6 .ref .apz} "The vote actually took place one night
-An uninterrupted confluence comes to mind, a particular nightmare Nirvana is preached and preached as something in between, that's all That's right.
+An uninterrupted confluence comes to mind, a particular nightmare Nibbana is preached and preached as something in between, that's all That's right.
 Not in any other way.
 Therefore it is said to be real.
 "The ballot, real Whatever you say, do it.
 That's what Yamzee does.
 Thus Realist Realist Realist Realist.
 Therefore it is said to be real.